 Talent placing the same filtrate on the same collection tube.

-Wash the filter cartridge with 500 microliters of Wash solution 2 or 3 [1] and centrifuge at 10,000 times g for a minute [2].
+Wash the filter cartridge with 500 microliters of Wash solution 2 / 3 [1] and centrifuge at 10,000 times g for a minute [2].
 Discard the obtained filtrate from the collection tube and place the filter cartridge into the same collection tube [3].

-Talent washing filter with 500 µL of Wash solution 2 or 3.
+Talent washing filter with 500 µL of Wash solution 2/3.

 Talent centrifuging the filter.